-Every year since 1987, the Cleveland Roller Mill Museum has hosted the Cleveland Millfest on Labor Day weekend.
-The museum is an early 20th-century adobe roller mill.
+Every year since 1987, the Cleveland Roller Mill Museum, an early 20th century three-story adobe roller mill, has hosted the Cleveland Millfest on Labor Day weekend.
 The event includes mill history exhibits, arts and crafts, food, music, and more.
-You can take a tour to see this three-story, water-powered flour mill in action.
+You can take a tour to see this water-powered flour mill in action.
 Cleveland, New Mexico, is two hours and 45 minutes away by car.
 While in the area, stop by the nearby historic Salman Ranch in Mora to pick fresh raspberries.